nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-The `Encounter` within which the DiagnosticReport was related to.
+The `Encounter` which the DiagnosticReport was related to.

 ### issued ###